alopatindev/alopatindev.github.io/_posts/2016-11-29-self-learning.markdown

 Since I left my job I decided to refresh my knowledge, learn new things and make some fun with pet projects.
 Full-time.

-These are the courses I use.
+These are the materials I use.
 The most enjoyable are highlighted.

 #### Functional Programming
 - [x][**Functional Programming Principles in Scala**](https://www.coursera.org/learn/progfun1)